Encrypted Backup and Restore

 Only the host designated as the primary host for an LDT GuardPoint Group can perform encrypted backup or restore operations on GuardPoints over NFS.

 When a policy does not enforce a Security Rule with the Apply Key effect on backup/restore operations, the policy does not decrypt data on I/O operations from that backup application.
-Under such a policy, the backup application stores encrypted data and the CTE-LDT extended attributes of the file on the backup media.
+Under such a policy, the backup application stores encrypted data and the LDT extended attributes of the file on the backup media.

 Note